-I grew up in Southwestern Kansas, where my love of food was sparked by the traditional Mennonite cuisine that was passed down to me.
+I grew up in Southwestern Kansas, where my love of food was sparked by the traditional Mennonite dishes that were passed down to me.
 I moved to Denver to attend Johnson & Wales University for a B.S. in Culinary Nutrition with a concentration on Research & Development.
-Colorado has been my home ever since.
+Colorado has been my home since.

 One of my greatest passions is home fermentation and I have had the chance to lead kombucha workshops around Denver, providing class attendees with all of the knowledge and beginner’s equipment that they need to begin brewing their own ‘booch.